310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Stop.
-Don’t you dare report this to the police, Glasses-boy.
+Don’t you dare report this to the police, Megane-kun.
 {% endbubble %}

 {% bubble Chiaki mgn %}